awsdocs/aws-java-developer-guide-v2/doc_source/credentials.rst

 Credential Retrieval Order
 --------------------------

 When the default credential provider chain attempts to retrieve credentials.
-For example, the following Java code shows how to create a **AmazonDynamoDB** object using Environment variables.
+For example, the following Java code shows how to create an **AmazonDynamoDB** object using Environment Variables (:code:`EnvironmentVariableCredentialsProvider`).

 .. code-block:: java